 A solid capital market is characterized by a past record of low shares of nonperforming loans, prudential requirements for bank transactions in foreign currency, enforcement of rules on disclosure, independence of financial regulators and hard budget constraints between companies, banks and the public sector.

-Note: Please make sure to provide information on capital-adequacy ratios, disclosure rules, supervision, share of non-performing loans and hard budget constraints.
-You should also elaborate on reforms in the financial sector, especially in reaction to the recent global financial crisis.
+Note: Please make sure you provide information on capital-adequacy ratios, disclosure rules, supervision, share of non-performing loans and hard budget constraints.
+You should also elaborate on reforms in the financial sector.